Are Proactive Remediations run during Autopilot?

 3. The Details

-Now we have some proof that Proactive Remediations will be executed during the Device phase when enrolling your device with Autopilot, let’s look at the details to find out if we could find out why some of you aren’t spotting them during Autopilot.
+Now that we have proof that Proactive Remediations will be executed during the Device phase when enrolling your device with Windows Autopilot, let’s look at the details to see if we can find out why some of you aren’t spotting them during Autopilot.

 Before looking at the details in the IME log, I first needed to find myself the proper Script id

 With this ID I could search through the IME and executor log to find some more details.
 I reenrolled the device and started the Autopilot enrollment again.
-At the same moment the Device ESP started (09:44), I also opened a PowerShell session to be sure I know the time it started
+At the same moment the Device ESP started (09:44), I also opened a PowerShell session to be sure I knew the time it started.

 As shown above, the AgentExecutor.log file changed at 9:50.
 When opening the IME log, we will notice that the IME will start requesting the health scripts.

-It will get 1 script in return that needs to be executed.
+It will get one script that needs to be executed in return.
 This Health Script will be scheduled.
-To do so it starts calculating the earliest time it needs to be executed.
+To do so, it starts calculating the earliest time it needs to be executed.
 In this process, it first needs to fetch the time (Get_UtcNow)

 With the current time fetched, it could compare the current time and the time the job needs to be scheduled

-The Job will be queued and will be scheduled.
+The Job will be queued and scheduled.
 When looking at the scheduled UTC time, we will notice that exactly 5 minutes after the Device ESP phase started, the “Job” will be run

 5 Minutes!
 That could be the perfect reason why some of you aren’t noticing the execution of the ProActive remediations during Autopilot.